ElucidataInc/polly-docs/docs/Getting Started/Workspaces.md

 ![](../img/Workspace/21.3.png)

-The drop-down allows users to view, filter and switch between their Active and Archived Workspaces at any point in time.
+The drop-down allows users to view, filter and switch between their Active and Archived Workspaces at any point of the time.

 ## Restoring Archived Workspaces